PEOPLEFIRST

 Real challenges.
 Specific work.

 Colorado spends more than a billion dollars a year on behavioral health.
-People who need durable care still struggle to access it.
-Funding is fragmented across departments.
+People who need reliable care still struggle to access it.
+Funding is fragmented.
 Coordination across providers, payers, and advocates is rare.
-Civil-rights gaps persist for the people least able to advocate for themselves.
+Equitable access remains out of reach for too many Coloradans.
 None of this is hopeless — these are specific challenges with specific solutions, achievable when the right organizations work the problem together.

 Policy Priorities